 This conditioning and associative learning account of habit formation has a number of important implications.
 It suggests that often a habit will develop because initially a behavior is performed deliberately as an individual intentionally pursues his or her goals.
 For example, at first an individual may choose to dwell on their difficulties and problems in an effortful attempt to understand their situation and think through solutions.
 The rumination is thus voluntary and driven by the person’s goals.
-However, if such rumination regularly and consistently occurs in the same place, such as lying in bed at night, then over time, this location can become an automatic cue to trigger the rumination, whether or not the person is choosing to ruminate or not.
-Once a response becomes habitual, the context activates the response directly, without any involvement of goals.
-Hence rumination could be triggered automatically and involuntarily, whether or not it is consistent with the individual’s goals.
-Indeed, because the habit is based on the strong associative representation, it will continue to be enacted even when it is at odds with what the person wants to do.
-Because the context-response pairing is acquired slowly with experience over time, it is highly resistant to change and does not alter easily to changes in related goals or beliefs or occasional deliberate attempts to act counter to the habitual response.
+However, if such rumination regularly and consistently occurs in the same place, such as lying in bed at night, then over time, this location can become an automatic cue to trigger the rumination, whether or not the person is choosing to ruminate.

-This model of how habits are formed explains why they are hard to control or change.
-Because it also applies to pathological worry and rumination, it also explains why people with anxiety and depression find it so hard to stop, even when they recognise that it is unhelpful and intend to reduce it, that is, when it is acting at odds with their personal goals.
+This model of how habits are formed explains why they are hard to control.
+Because it also applies to pathological worry and rumination, it also explains why people with anxiety and depression find it so hard to stop, even when they recognise that it is unhelpful and intend to reduce it.

-Fortunately, there is a well-developed evidence base for how to change habits, which indicates that it is possible to change habits.
+Fortunately, there is a well-developed evidence base on how to change habits.
 Applying this knowledge suggests a number of valuable lessons and tips that can help to get on top of worry and rumination.
 This includes indicating how common approaches to tackle worry and rumination may not be helpful.

 Tip 1: Changing your goals, beliefs, attitudes, and intentions and obtaining new information is unlikely to be effective at changing habitual behaviour.